swany5518/LicensingSystem/README.md

 ### Status
 This project is working, but more could be added.
-I am writing an ImGui menu for a demo.
+There is currently a very simple ImGui UI for the client
 I am currently writing a C++ UI library that I will add to this project for the UI once its complete

 ### Demos